 Happy 4th of July!
 No matter how you’re celebrating Independence Day, fantastic 4th of July dessert recipes are a must.
 No matter your baking experience, these All-American dessert recipes are worth celebrating.

 Red, white, and blueberry pound cake, anyone?
-These 4th of July dessert recipes — some with historic and patriotic flair — are easy to make and perfect for beginner bakers.
+Martha Washington’s gingerbread?
+These 4th of July dessert recipes — some with historic and patriotic flair — are easy to make and perfect for bakers of all levels.

 Sweet Potato Morning Glory Muffins